ben16w/minui-favorites/README.md

 ### Add to Favorites

-This tool adds your most recently played game to the Favorites collection.
+This option adds your most recently played game to the Favorites collection.
 If the Favorites collection does not exist, it will be created for you.

 ### Remove from Favorites

-This tool removes your most recently played game from the Favorites collection.
+This option removes your most recently played game from the Favorites collection.
 If the Favorites collection is empty, it will be removed.

 ### Clear Recently Played

-This tool clears your Recently Played list.
-Be warned, the list will be cleared without confirmation.
+This option clears your Recently Played list.

 ## Acknowledgements

 - [MinUI](https://github.com/shauninman/MinUI) by Shaun Inman
 - [minui-list](https://github.com/josegonzalez/minui-list) and [minui-presenter](https://github.com/josegonzalez/minui-presenter) by Jose Diaz-Gonzalez
-- Also thank you Jose Diaz-Gonzalez for your pak repositories, which I based this project on.
+- Also thank you Jose Diaz-Gonzalez for your pak repositories, which this project is based on.

 ## License